GOFUVI/hf-eolus-task2-01-hf-spectra-processing/README.md

 This work has been funded by the HF-EOLUS project (TED2021-129551B-I00), financed by MICIU/AEI /10.13039/501100011033 and by the European Union NextGenerationEU/PRTR - BDNS 598843 - Component 17 - Investment I3.
 Members of the Marine Research Centre (CIM) of the University of Vigo have participated in the development of this repository.

+Spectra from INTECMAR's VILA and PRIO HF-Radar stations, between 2011-09-30 and 2023-11-23 have been transferred free of charge by the Observatorio
+Costeiro da Xunta de Galicia (<https://www.observatoriocosteiro.gal>) for their use.
+This Observatory is not responsible for the use of these data nor is it linked to the conclusions drawn with them.
+The Costeiro da Xunta de Galicia Observatory is part of the RAIA Observatory (<http://www.marnaraia.org>).

 ## References

 <ol>